 Option Description Create or generate a secret.
-Choose from: To create a strong, random alphanumeric string, click Generate Secret.
+Choose from: To create a strong, random alphanumeric string, click Generate Secret .
 Manually enter a secret.

-Option Description Modify an existing secret.
+Modify an existing secret.
 Select the Change Secret check box.
 Click Generate Secret to create a strong random alphanumeric string or manually enter a secret.

 - 3. In the Grant Types field, select the Client Credentials and Access Token Validation (Client is a Resource Server) options. - 4.
 In the Default Access Token Manager field, select JSON Web Tokens .
 Click Save. - 5.
-Access the PingFederate <pf_install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=0Auth2. - 6.
-Access the PingFederate <pf_install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.
+Access the PingFederate <pf\install>/pingfederate/bin/run.properties file, and ensure that this property is set: pf.admin.api.authentication=0Auth2. - 6.
+Access the PingFederate <pf\install>/pingfederate/bin/oauth2.properties file, and ensure that the following properties are set.

 Property Description client.id The unique client identifier defined in step 2. client.secret The client secret defined in step 4. introspection.endpoint This URL specifies where PingFederate validates the authentication token.
-For example, https:// <pf_runtime_host>:<pf_runtime_port>/as/ introspect.oauth2</pf_runtime_port></pf_runtime_host> required.scopes Use any of the scopes defined in PingFederate.
-Go to System \rightarrow OAuth Settings \rightarrow Scope Management to see a list of available scopes.
-For details, see Scopes \square in the PingFederate Server guide. username.attribute.name The value mapped to the Username attribute defined on the Contract Fulfillment tab. role.attribute.name The value mapped to the admin_role attribute defined on the Contract Fulfillment tab.
+For example, https:// <pf_runtime_host>:<pf_runtime_port>/as/introspect.oauth2</pf_runtime_port></pf_runtime_host> required.scopes Use any of the scopes defined in PingFederate.
+Go to System → OAuth Settings → Scope Management to see a list of available scopes.
+For details, see Scopes ☐ in the PingFederate Server guide. username.attribute.name Management to see a list of available scopes.
+For details, see Scopes ☐ in the PingFederate Server